For physicians

 - Dr. Anthony J. Bleyer, Nephrologist, Wake Forest University School of Medicine

-An estimated 100,000 of these patients have Autosomal Dominant Tubulointerstitial Kidney Diseases (ADTKD), making it the 3rd most prevalent set of genetic kidney diseases in the US (after PKD and Alport Syndrome).
+An estimated 75,000 to 100,000 of these patients have Autosomal Dominant Tubulointerstitial Kidney Diseases (ADTKD), making it the 2nd most prevalent genetic kidney disease in the US (after PKD).

 ABOUT ADTKD